TheMrDenty/Portfolio-Site/README.md

 --About--

 - imports AnimatedLetters, useGlobalContext, Footer, and Fort Awesome Icons.
-- destructures catFact from global context.
 - sets letterClass state for AnimatedLetters component.
 - sets 4s timeout for onhover effect for AnimatedLetters component.
 - returns AnimatedLetters component and about me section.
 - returns skills section with cubespinner animation.
-- returns at home section with catFact api info on display.
+- returns at home section with aboutCards on display.
 - returns Footer component

 --Contact--

 - imports Loader, Footer, EmailForm, and Map components.
 - returns EmailForm
-- returns a div with map information and a MapContainer with position data, maps url, and a marker.
+- returns a div with map information and a link to my github, linkedin, and a resume download, as well as a MapContainer with position data, maps url, and a marker.
 - returns Footer component.
 - returns Loader component.